-3. Specify the path to the file to be created.
+4. Specify the path to the file to be created.

 The converted file will be saved to the default location, but you can select another one by clicking Browse.
-The file can be directed to any local storage supported by Acronis True Image 2013 (except the Acronis Secure Zone and CD/DVD).
+The file can be directed to any local storage supported by Acronis True Image 2014 (except the Acronis Secure Zone and CD/DVD).
 In addition, it can be directed to an SMB share.

-4. Click Proceed in the Summary window.
+5. In the Summary window, click Proceed.

-When a tib image selected for conversion contains partitions, for example, from two physical hard disk drives, the program will create two vhd files corresponding to those physical drives.
+When a .tib image selected for conversion contains partitions, for example, from two physical hard disk drives, the program will create two .vhd files corresponding to those physical drives.